eyeofparadox/eyeofparadox.github.io/content/posts/2010/12/a-point-about-paradox/index.md

 Multiple instances of reality would emerge, with a tendency to reconverge on the base time line or completely diverge into a maze of different paths striving to collapse into a stable path.

-The model of a grandfather paradox would describe a path along the original line, through the point of departure—continuing past that point to account for a future where the time traveler simply ceased to exist.
+The model of a grandfather paradox would describe a path along the original line, through the point of departure---continuing past that point to account for a future where the time traveler simply ceased to exist.

 The only way reality could accommodate this is by splitting into a loop intersecting the past and entering a tree of divergent and reconvergent branches.

 At least one one branch will feature the time traveler walking away from the cooling corpse of his grandfather into an alternate future where, instead of being born, he just magically appeared out of nowhere.